wookey-project/ewok-kernel/doc/index.rst

 Kernel architecture
 ^^^^^^^^^^^^^^^^^^^

-Ewok architecture is divided into two main components: the **libbsp** and the **kernel** part.
+The kernel is divided into two main components: the **libbsp** and the **kernel** part.

 .. image:: img/ewok_precise_arch.png
-   :alt: Ework kernel architecture
+   :alt: EwoK kernel architecture
    :align: center

 The *libbsp* is the hardware abstraction layer, hosting all the low level and